HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Switched to a lighter version of the UUID library
+Added slidein widget, for UIs that drop top-down, and bottom-up.

+Improved safety of the EventChannelClient object.